atenfyr/bettertaxes/CONFIG.md

 	- `Base.expertMode`: The world is in expert mode.
 	- `Base.crimson`: The world generated with crimson.
 - Here is a list of every single key with the list `Calamity`:
-	- `Calamity.downedCryogen`: Cryogen has been defeated.
+	- `Calamity.cryogen`: Cryogen has been defeated.
-	- `Calamity.downedLeviathan`: The Leviathan has been defeated.
+	- `Calamity.leviathan`: The Leviathan has been defeated.
-	- `Calamity.downedStarGod`: Astrum Deus has been defeated.
+	- `Calamity.astrumDeus`: Astrum Deus has been defeated.
-	- `Calamity.downedPlaguebringer`: The Plaguebringer Goliath has been defeated.
+	- `Calamity.plaguebringer`: The Plaguebringer Goliath has been defeated.
-	- `Calamity.downedScavenger`: The Ravager has been defeated.
+	- `Calamity.ravager`: The Ravager has been defeated.
-	- `Calamity.downedBumble`: Bumblebirb has been defeated.
+	- `Calamity.bumblebirb`: Bumblebirb has been defeated.
 	- `Calamity.downedProvidence`: Providence, the Profaned Goddess has been defeated.
 	- `Calamity.downedDoG`: The Devourer of Gods has been defeated.
 	- `Calamity.downedYharon`: Yharon has been defeated.